-As a payment service provider, it has to be secure and use encryption to store sensitive data to ensure that confidential information remains safe and protected from fraudulent activities.
+As a payment service provider, it must be secure and use encryption to store sensitive data to ensure confidential information remains safe and protected from fraudulent activities.
 This includes data such as credit card numbers, ACH account numbers, AVV and CVV2 numbers.
 Payment processing is also automated where a secure software vendor communicates with the online payment gateway and the acquiring bank.

 Payment gateways are necessary due to the popularity of online payments on most websites.
-They ensure seamless payment processing for your business similar to Point-of-Sale (POS) in retail shops and establishments.
+They ensure seamless payment processing for your business, like Point-of-Sale (POS) systems in retail shops and establishments.

 Payment gateways are responsible for authorizing and transferring payments.
 Payment processors analyze and transmit transaction data.

 Functions of a Payment Gateway